anon-repo-org/ViPER/README.md

 After every batch of runs, a summary file `summary_<pe>.json` is also written at the top level of `outputs/<dataset>/`.

-## Determinism

-`viper.trainer.set_seed` seeds PyTorch, NumPy, and Python's `random` at the start of every run.
-CUDA reduction kernels retain a small amount of non-determinism, so re-runs with identical seeds match the paper to within ±0.05 pp.

 ## License